 The Pharisees, though, were only one of the influential groups of Jews in First Century Judea.
 We see some evidence of Jesus rubbing shoulders with the other groups, but not nearly as much as Jesus engaged the Pharisees.

-We might be tempted to assume that the Pharisees were particularly wicked and sinful – far more, perhaps, than the other groups Jesus encountered, but that isn’t so.
-Jesus was most like the Pharisees, and they were most like him, in their theological leanings and in the social circles in which they operated.
+We might be tempted to assume that the Pharisees were particularly wicked and sinful – far more than the other groups Jesus encountered – but that isn’t so.
+Jesus was most like the Pharisees, and they were most like him in their theological leanings and in the social circles in which they operated.

 For that reason, I focused in my last article on the question: why was he so harsh towards them?
 I could have asked: why didn’t he pick on the other groups more?

 In this article, I will explore the other groups and the difference between them and the Pharisees.
-I will spend a little time pondering Jesus and the twelve apostles in relation to these groups and, perhaps, provide my own thoughts as they strike me.
+I will spend a little time pondering how Jesus and the twelve apostles related to these groups in the Gospel accounts and provide my own thoughts as they occur to me.

 First Century Judea was broadly possessed by two groups: the Jews, of course, and the Romans.
-The Jews had long lived in this land that God promised their ancestor, Abraham, and the Romans were the newcomers, the recent conquerors in a long line of challengers to the Jewish occupation of the land.
+The Jews had long lived in this land that God promised their ancestor, Abraham, but the Romans were newcomers. they were recent conquerors, following the Greeks, in a long line of challengers to the Jewish occupation of the land.

 The five Jewish groups represent a spectrum of relational attitudes towards the Romans and each other in their religious and not-so-religious observances, lifestyles and attitudes.
 I will tackle them in order of their relationship to the Romans and their religious orientation.

-Of all the groups, the Herodians were most politically aligned with Rome, and most culturally similar to Hellenistic, Greco-Roman culture.
+Of all the groups, the Herodians were most politically aligned with Rome and most culturally assimilated into Hellenistic, Greco-Roman culture.
 The were wealthy and powerful.
 They were marginally religious.
 King Herod the Great had mikvehs in all his palaces (Jewish ritual cleansing baths), but he was a brutal and cruel man who was not likely a regular visitor at the Temple.

 King Herod the Great was massively wealthy.
 He was the secular king of the Jews who partnered with Rome in control of the region.
-The Herodians were embedded in the commerce and political structure of Judean politics and commerce.
+The Herodians were embedded in the commerce and political structure of Judean society.
 Unlike the Pharisees and Zealots, who opposed Roman rule and longed for restoration of the kingdom of David, the Herodians were partners with Rome and embraced Greco-Roman culture.

-The most prominent stories of the Herodians in the Gospels involve the interaction of King Herod the Great with the Magi Herod Antipas with John the Baptist.
-The Magi met with Herod the Great seeking the Messiah foretold of old, prompting Herod to kill the adult babies in Bethlehem to thwart the perceived threat to his power.
-Herod Antipas was criticized by John the Baptist for divorcing his wife, leading to this Herod having John the Baptist beheaded.
+The most prominent stories of Herodians in the Gospels involve the interaction of King Herod the Great killing male babies after the Magi visited and Herod Antipas beheading John the Baptist.
+The Magi met with Herod the Great seeking the Messiah foretold of old, prompting Herod to kill the male babies in Bethlehem to thwart the perceived threat to his power.
+Herod Antipas was criticized by John the Baptist for divorcing his wife and taking his brother’s wife, leading to this Herod having John the Baptist beheaded.

 Jesus did speak against the Herodians, but Jesus mostly lumped the Herodians in with the Pharisees.
 The Herodians aligned with the Pharisees against Jesus (an unlikely alignment), but the Herodians were more distant from Jesus and interacted with him only on the shirttails of the Pharisees.
-We don’t see much direct interaction, and we don’t see Jesus addressing them separately from the Pharisees.
+We don’t see Jesus having much direct interaction with the Herodians, and we don’t see Jesus addressing them separately from the Pharisees.

-This is probably a result of the fact that Jesus and the Pharisees did not circulate in the social and political sphere of the Herodians.
+This is probably a result of the fact that Jesus and the Pharisees did not circulate in the same social and political sphere.
 Jesus and the Pharisees lived and operated among the common people of Judea.
-The Pharisees, likely, did not take kindly to being lumped in with the Herodians.
+The Herodians would not have stooped to spend time in those circles, though they aligned with the Pharisees against Jesus.

 The Sadducees were also associated politically with Rome.
 They were high priests and religious elites in First Century Judea who ascended to their priestly positions in the previous century.
-They accepted the Roman occupation and worked within its power structure.
+They were the direct descendants of the Jewish, Levite priests, but they accepted the Roman occupation and worked within its power structure.

-They were the descendants of the priestly order.
 They were in control of the Temple and Temple worship.
-The Sadducees were an elite, wealthy and influential group that blended in with Roman rule.
-They were the religious leaders officially recognized by Rome.
+The Sadducees were an elite, wealthy and influential group.
+Because they respected the Roman ruling order, they were the officially recognized religious leaders in the Roman province of Judea.

 The Sadducees were religiously conservative.
 They rejected the authority of the Prophets and writings other than the Torah.
 They rejected the idea of a resurrection.
 They did not believe in the afterlife, supernatural forces, or demons.
 The religious views of the Sadducees were opposed to the more “progressive” views of the Pharisees, but they also aligned with the Pharisees in opposition to Jesus.

-Jesus engaged with them, and they engaged with Jesus, but the Sadducees are mentioned by name only 8 times in the Gospels.
+Jesus engaged with them, and they engaged with Jesus, but the Sadducees are mentioned by name only 8 times in the Gospels, but only three (3) total encounters are mentioned.
 John the Baptist mentions them (with the Pharisees) at the baptism of Jesus.
 (Matt.
-3:7-10 & Luke 3:7-9) The Sadducees came to Jesus to challenge him on the issue of resurrection.
+3:7-10 & Luke 3:7-9) The Sadducees came to Jesus once to challenge him on the issue of resurrection.
 (Matt.
 22:23-34; Mark 12:18-27; & Luke 20:27-40) Finally, Jesus mentioned the Sadducees (with the Pharisees) when he warned his followers to beware of their leaven.
 (Matt.
 16:1-12).

-It makes sense that Jesus didn’t engage more with the Sadducees, or they with Jesus, because Jesus engaged mostly with common people.
+It makes sense that Jesus didn’t engage more with the Sadducees, or they with Jesus, because the Sadducees were religious elites; Jesus spent most of his time with more common people.
 He recruited common people.
 Common people flocked to him, but the elite, wealthy, and influential people generally kept their distance.
-They had little use for Jesus or interest him, other than the potential threat of his popularity with the crowds.
+They had little use for Jesus and little interest in him, other than the potential threat of his popularity with the crowds.

 The Pharisees would come next on the spectrum.
 More religious than political, and more aligned against the Romans than with them, I focused on them in the previous article pondering the question: Why Did Jesus Pick on the Pharisees So Much?

-Thus, I won’t address them other than to observe that they were more focused on their religious devotion than political engagement.
+Thus, I won’t address them further other than to observe that they were more focused on their religious devotion than political engagement.
 Though they didn’t like the Romans, they didn’t openly oppose them.
-They focused, instead, on their ritual devotion to God and popular influence on the daily spiritual life in local Judean communities.
+They focused, instead, on their ritual devotion to God and popular influence on the daily spiritual life of people in the local Judean communities.

 The Zealots are are next on the spectrum.
-The Zealots, of course, were a militant group of agitators who openly engaged conflict with the Romans that sometimes turned violent.
-Their aim was to restore Jewish rule over Israel (the promised land” and to drive the Roman imposters out.
-The Zealots were more political than religious.
+The Zealots, of course, were a militant group of agitators who openly engaged in conflict with the Romans that sometimes turned violent.
+Their aim was to restore Jewish rule over Israel (the promised land) and to drive the Roman imposters out.
+The Zealots may also have been more political than religious.

 The only reference to Zealots in the Gospels is to distinguish Simon (the Zealot) from Simon (Peter).
 The only other place we find references to Zealots in the New Testament is in the Book of Acts.
-We don’t see Jesus engaging with the Zealots or the Zealots engaging by name with him.
+We don’t see Jesus specifically engaging with the Zealots or the Zealots engaging (by name) with him at all.

 Some people speculate that John the Baptist was an Essene and was raised in the Essene community.
 The Gospels, however, reveal no such connection.

 The Essenes lived an austere life out in desert among the caves of Qumran, far from the hustle and bustle of First Century life.
-Their separatist existence seems to have distanced them from the activity and ministry of Jesus in which he engaged crowds of people in the communities of Judea.
+Their separatist existence seems to have distanced them from the activity and ministry of Jesus.
+While Jesus lived among and engaged the crowds of people in the communities of Judea, the Essenes were disconnected and completely aloof.

 As I researched the various groups of Jewish influencers in the First Century, I began to think also about the apostles, and their connections to these groups.
 That topic, however, will have to wait for a future article.